How NaNoWriMo Works for Writers

 Profile & settings

-3. Create a novel.
+4. Create a novel.

-If there's an upcoming or current NaNo writing challenge, click "Yes, I accept!" from the "Take the Challenge" box on the dashboard.
+If there's an upcoming or current NaNo writing challenge, such as Camp NaNoWriMo in April and July or our November writing challenge, click "Yes, I accept!" from the "Take the Challenge" box on the dashboard.

 More detailed instructions on how to start your first project can be found here!

-4. Get familiar with your on-site writing space.
+6. Get familiar with your writing environment.

 • Getting ready for a challenge?
 Add Novel Notes to brainstorm ideas, write character sketches, or pep yourself up.
 They don't count towards your word-count goal.

-5. Use our Writer Resources.
+7. Use our Writer Resources.

 We’ve got workbooks, pep talks, videos, and NaNoWriMo flair to get you prepared and inspired to write.
+On the top navigation, click on Resources to access it all!

 Writer Resources

-7. When the challenge begins, start writing!
+8. Whenever your challenge begins, start writing!

 Event start

-8. Earn badges and track your progress.
+9. Earn badges and track your progress.

 We'll award you badges for days-in-a-row and percentage completed.
 Check your badges from the Dashboard or your writing space.